Simply Natural Nessa

 When it comes to sourcing ingredients, high quality, organic pre-made rose water can cost quite a bit, whereas purchasing the organic rose petals only cost me a few dollars and I could make my own DIY rose water at home to use in my recipes or natural beauty products.

-When making hydrosols at home, a good rule of thumb is to double the amount of herbs needed when using dried herbs.
-For example, use 3 cups of fresh herbs or 6 cups of dried herbs to make the hydrosol.
+When making hydrosols at home, a good rule of thumb is to double the amount of plant material needed when using dried herbs.
+For example, use three cups of fresh herbs or six cups of dried herbs to make the hydrosol.

 homemade rose water recipe